popeindustries/pwa-workshop/step11/README.md

 # Step 11

-Returning cached resources from a `ServiceWorker` will (almost) always lead to a significant performance improvement, with the added bonus of working seamlessly with or without network access.
+Returning cached resources from a `ServiceWorker` will (almost) always lead to a significant performance improvement, with the added bonus of working seamlessly on or offline.

+In cases where an html request is not cached and the network is unavailable, the `ServiceWorker` can respond with a pre-cached fallback page, or even a dynamically rendered template.

 ---
 ---

 In this step, your task is to:

-1. **add a manifest file to the application**
+1. **return an offline page for html requests when offline**

-Add a `step11/manifest.json` file, and press the `T` key to see if you're ready for the next challenge (pressing the `I` key will re-open this window).
+Edit the `step11/sw-index-v1.js` file with your solution code, and press the `T` key to see if you're ready for the next challenge (pressing the `I` key will re-open this window).

 ---
 ---